benedikt-weyer/streamline-scheduler-webpage/STRIPE_SETUP.md

 # Stripe Payment Integration Setup Guide

-This guide walks you through setting up Stripe payments for the Streamline Account platform.
+This guide walks you through setting up Stripe payments for the Plandera Account platform.

 ## Prerequisites